simonsdave/yar/README.md

 apimgmt
 =======

-Thoughts on a simple API Management system
+Some code allowing Dave to explore some thoughts on a simple API Management service.